Effective Date: August 18, 2021

 We may automatically collect the following information (some may be personal information) about your use of Our Sites or Services through cookies, web beacons, and other technologies:

 We may combine this information with other information that we have collected about you.
 Please see the section“Cookies” below for more information.

 (3) Use of Information Collected Via Our Sites

 We may use your information, including your personal information, for the following purposes:

-We do not sell or rent your personal information to third parties.
 From time to time, we may share your information, including personal information, as follows:

 We will require these parties to maintain the confidentiality of your personal information, and will not authorize them to use the personal information we provide for their direct marketing purposes unless we have explicitly given you the option to opt-in or opt-out of such disclosure.

 We do not authorize these third parties to use your data for purposes other than for which it has been provided, and do not authorize these third parties to disclose that information to unauthorized parties or use that information for their direct marketing purposes.

 Our Site and Services are not directed to individuals under the age of 18, and we request that these individuals not provide personal information through the Service.
 If your child has submitted Personal Information and you would like to request that such Personal Information be removed, please contact us as explained below under CONTACTING US.